Alazar42/Celeris/README.md

 ## License

-Celeris is licensed under the MIT License.
+Celeris is licensed under the GNU GENERAL PUBLIC LICENSE License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact

-For questions, issues, or feature requests, please open an issue on GitHub or contact us at [email@example.com](mailto:email@example.com).
+For questions, issues, or feature requests, please open an issue on GitHub or contact us at [alazartesfaye42@gmail.com](mailto:alazartesfaye42@gmail.com).